 At the same time, since these buttons are available to any brain, not just yours, you’re not the only one playing this game.
 Therefore, you should pay attention to how others are pushing your buttons and how you are pushing others’ buttons.

 When you’re trying to make a difference between needs and wants, the more buttons are involved, the higher chances are that you are talking about a want.
-You should ask yourself which one of the 5 buttons mentioned above are pushed.
+You should ask yourself which one of the 5 buttons mentioned above is pushed.

 Is it status?
 Are you going to be recognized when the project is finished?